-Registrations accepted online until noon 7/1/19.
+Registrations accepted online until noon TBA.
 We do accept walk up registrations, if not sold out.
 Walk-up registration will be available to download here after the online registration closes.

 Scholarship: Are available to those with special circumstances.
-Indicate your circumstance in the registration and use promo code REQFULLSCHOLAR to request a full scholarship or REQHALFSCHOLAR to request a half scholarship at check out.
+Indicate your circumstance in the registration and check REQFULLSCHOLAR to request a full scholarship or REQHALFSCHOLAR to request a half scholarship at check out.
 Scholarship requests cannot be applied after you register and pay.
-You will be notified by July 1, 2019 via email if you have been awarded a scholarship.
+You will be notified by July 1, 2020 via email if you have been awarded a scholarship.

 The fee covers lunch, flash drive, instruction, a t-shirt* and insurance.